 Mid – Year Transfer Applications Process

-In year application for admission to the school must be made directly to the school using the school’s application form – please click In-Year Application Form 2018-19 and from July 8th 2019 In Year Application Form 2019 20 to download the application form.
+In year application for admission to the school must be made directly to the school using the school’s application form – From July 8th 2019 In Year Application Form 2019 20 to download the application form.
 The transfer application form must be signed by the child’s present Headteacher/Principal.
 Parents of an EU student must provide birth certificate of the child, parent and child’s passport and/or ID card when submitting a transfer application form.
 Each application will be presented to the Governing Body Admissions panel for a decision.
 This decision will be reported back to parents via a telephone call or letter.
 Where an application has been declined, parents/carers have the right to appeal.
 The Local Authority will support you with the appeals process.

 To ensure that each admission is smooth and effective this must include: